-Let’s face it, as teachers, we all have fears that our lessons are not good enough.
+Let’s face it, as teachers of English language, we all have fears that our lessons are not good enough.
 Have we prepared well enough to engage our students?
 Have we achieved our lesson aims?
 Can we handle a new student who is overly active in class?
 Nothing makes these fears more apparent than when we have a classroom observation.
 With that in mind, what can we do to calm ourselves and deliver the best possible lesson and have every parent praising your name?

-To begin, at EF it is quite common to have classroom observations with the parents of your students in attendance.
+To begin, at EF schools for kids and teens it is quite common to have classroom observations with the parents of your students in attendance.
 We often refer to these as either an “open lesson”, or “open door”.
 In these classes, the teacher presents a small sample of EF course material and methodology to parents while teaching to the students.
 Every teacher is encouraged to do these, and naturally, every teacher is nervous.
 What then should we do to overcome these fears and anxieties?

 Confidence is always important.
 Nothing makes an open lesson run more smoothly, like a confident teacher.
 In my first open lesson, I was not sure of myself, and students who were usually quiet became unruly.
 What I learned, do not be afraid to change your lesson plan to suit the class situation.
 Do not show your nerves and be able to adapt to the room!

 Do not take an open lesson too serious.
 Stay professional, but always remember that this is the students’ time to shine.
 Often students are more nervous than you!
 As such, the parents are very shy when their child is shy.
 You can take the pressure off by smiling and encouraging the child even if they make a mistake.
 The parent will appreciate the encouragement and error correction.